 Maximize Your Retirement Contributions

-If you haven’t already funded your retirement account for 2014, you still have time.
-Contributions to a Traditional IRA (whether deductible or not) and to a Roth IRA are available until April 15th, 2015.
-If you are self employed and have a Keogh or SEP-IRA, you have until October 15th, 2015, if you submit an extension of time to file your tax return.
+If you haven’t already funded your retirement account for 2015, you still have time.
+Contributions to a Traditional IRA (whether deductible or not) and to a Roth IRA are available until April 15th, 2016 (***See paragraph below for more info on actual 2015 Due Dates).
+If you are self employed and have a Keogh or SEP-IRA, you have until October 15th, 2016, if you submit an extension of time to file your tax return.
 Not only will making a deductible contribution lower your tax bill, but your investment will compound tax-deferred.
 There are specific requirements and limits for each type of account so check with a qualified tax advisor on your specific situation.

 Estimated Tax Payments